ETH electives, List 1 - Ethnographic Methods and Research Ethics

 AMS 351.
 Liberation photography/The engaged photographer

 ANT 201.
-Foundational concepts in anthropology
+Introduction to anthropology

 ANT 217.
 Religion: An anthropological introduction

 ANT 232.
 Social lives, social forces